spdx/Spdx-Java-Library/GETTING-STARTED.md

 The static class `org.spdx.library.model.license.LicenseInfoFactory` supports the parsing of SPDX license expressions, creation, and comparison of SPDX licenses.

-The `LicenseInfoFactory` will initialize the library and work with both the SPDX spe version 3 and the SPDX spec version 2 license models.
+The `LicenseInfoFactory` will initialize the library and work with both the SPDX spec version 3 and the SPDX spec version 2 license models.
 SPDX spec version to methods end in `CompatV2`.

 ## Initialization